 In the past I’ve been sceptical about cruises, despite never having experienced one(!) and thought it would be full of elderly people, overly formal and maybe even a teensy bit boring.
 How wrong was I!
 There was a complete range of ages aboard including some children, it wasn’t formal at all except for Saturday nights when you could dress up a bit more – I spotted some long gowns and the odd tux or two – but there were more casual dressers as well and it’s a case what you feel comfortable with.
 As for being boring – NO CHANCE!
 Having been on my first cruise I’d recommend Celebrity Cruises without hesitation.
 Taking a cruise is the ideal way to satisfy the wanderlust whilst enjoying exceptional cuisine, superb accommodation and sparkling entertainment – the perfect combination of exploration, recreation and relaxation.

-Huge thanks to Celebrity Cruises who kindly hosted my husband and I for five nights.
+Huge thanks to Celebrity Cruises who kindly hosted me and Mr Jones for five nights.
 As always views and opinions – good, bad or otherwise – are entirely my own.

 A photo tour of Silhouette